kommodeskab/SocialProjectWebsite/content/network-analysis.md

 next: text-analysis
 ---

 Using the collected data, we constructed a network of international airport connections.
 Each node in the graph is an airport, and each edge is a flight between the airports.
 The **weight** of each edge is the number of flights on that route, and the **degree** of each node is the number of connections to other airports.
-Each node/airport also have a set of attributes collected from the data:
+Each node/airport also contains a set of attributes collected from the data:
 1. City
 2. Country
 3. Latitude